jpquast/protti/README.md

 ```

 Next we can use a Volcano plot to visualize significantly changing
 peptides with the function `volcano_protti()`.
-You can choose if you
+You can choose to create
-want to create an interactive plot with the `interactive` argument.
+an interactive plot with the `interactive` argument.
+Please note that
-Please note that this is not recommended for large datasets.
+this is not recommended for large datasets.

 ``` r
 result %>%